javagoza/lcdrw1063/README.md

 # TODO

-* Add digital port for controlling the Chip Select (CS) state from the library
+* Add digital port for controlling the Chip Select (CS) state from the library.
-* Add digital port for switch the LCD back light.
+* Add a digital port to turn the LCD backlight on/off.
-* Add configuration of number of columns and rows
+* Add configuration of number of columns and rows.
-* Helper function for setting cursor at specifies row and column
+* Helper function for setting cursor at specifies row and column.
-* Encapsulate private methods
+* Encapsulate private methods.